Moe-hacker/ruri/FAQ.md

 # About container environment:
 For safety, ruri container is like default docker container, it will mask some directory in /sys and /proc, drop unneed capabilities, and you are not able to run command like mknod or mount by default.
+# About capability:
+ruri will set capability to the same as docker common container by default, you can use `-k [cap]` or `-d [cap]` to change the capability settings.
+For example, use `-d cap_sys_admin` to drop CAP_SYS_ADMIN.
+In fulture, maybe new caps will be added to the kernel, and their name might cannot be recognized if you are using old builds.
+You can use the value of cap (use `capsh  --explain=[cap]` to get the value) to drop it, for example, use `-d 114` to drop the cap 114 (I don't know what the cap should be, mabe can make superuser to be a homo).
 # About config:
 Since v3.0, ruri can use [k2v](https://github.com/Moe-hacker/libk2v), a new simple config format, to store the config of a container.
 # About rurienv: